 “If you love gentle movement, go for yoga.
 It’s very soothing, and it’s always the first activity on my list for helping people to get in touch with themselves; starting to focus and connect with your breath, and your body, can be very powerful.
 It’s hard to hide when you’re in your mat and in the zone, and that in itself can be really therapeutic.”

-Another low-impact, non weight-bearing option, Jacqueline has seen clients experience a mental health boost by incorporating just ten minutes of swimming into their daily routine.
+While we can't currently head to the leisure centre or gym, this is another low-impact, non-weight-bearing option, Jacqueline has seen clients experience a mental health boost by incorporating just ten minutes of swimming into their daily routine.
 The most important thing is whether or not you enjoy it; if you hate every second in the water, get out and give something else a go instead.
-Feeling enthused about the activity you do take part in is as important as the physical benefits you’ll gain, as Jacqueline emphasises:
+Feeling enthused about the activity you do take part in is as important as the physical benefits you’ll gain, as

-High intensity exercise has a reputation for increasing stress levels, but owing to a surge in cortisol and adrenaline, but as you become more active you should find that your body adapts to this, learns to cope and becomes more resilient over time, which could support stress coping strategies in daily life.
-Barry’s Bootcamp co-owner and Master Trainer Sandy Macaskill certainly believes that bursts of exercise can help, rather than hinder, mental health:
+High-intensity exercise has a reputation for increasing stress levels, owing to a surge in cortisol and adrenaline, but as you become more active you should find that your body adapts to this, learns to cope and becomes more resilient over time, which could support stress coping strategies in daily life.

 “I say it about a million times each class: stop thinking.
 Or if you must think, make it about why you're there and what you're trying to achieve.
 As soon as that little voice pops up with this excuse, that excuse, or that niggling self-doubt, shut it out.”